mac799l/drone-swarm-simulation/README.md

 # Drone Swarm Control Using SITL and Gazebo
 Before testing scripts and commands in the field (with real, and expensive, drones), it is possible to test in virtual environments and simulated vehicles first.
 The end goal is to test scripts, code, and techniques in a safe and easily replicable environment, which are then usable in the real world with actual drones.
 To that end, this guide will follow the process of getting a simple virtual environement and drone setup working using Ardupilot SITL and Gazebo-Harmonic.
-> Note: this guide specifically uses drone models and simulations, but others vehicle types can be set up in a similar way.
+> Note: this guide specifically uses drone models, but other vehicle types can be set up in a similar way.

 ## Pre-requisites
 * A reasonably capable computer (I recommend a multicore CPU, dedicated GPU, and at least 8GB of ram)